sgiatrakis/RockPaperScissors/README.md

 - Added repoDataTests for a simple check of Repository Data

-## Anti-Cheat Algorithm
+## Anti-Cheat Algorithm (REST API)

-- I've used a simple algorithm that combines an API Rest Fetch (Bitcoin live rate) & the local time that CPU locked it's answer.
+- Simple algorithm that combines an API Rest Fetch (Bitcoin live rate) & the local time that CPU locked it's answer.

 ## Contact